 Finally, on July 7, 2020 the Homosassa Civic Club was able to purchase the Locklar Property at 5380 S. Boulevard Drive, Homosassa.
 The site of Shelly’s Seafood Market, Wild Sassa food trailer, and several boat slips which will all remain.
 Consistent with the Stan Mayfield Working Waterfront grant, the new park is “dedicated in perpetuity to the use of the general public for conservation, protection and enhancement of working waterfronts and related activities.”
 Please note, there will be no swimming from this park; there will be no public boat ramp; and there will be no vehicle with trailer parking.

-The Homosassa Civic Club already held a community clean up day for the property.
-Members are also working on getting electricity and water added to the boat slips along with more parking.
+Members are working on getting electricity and water added to the boat slips along with more parking.
 Long term, the 80-year-old Cracker house on the property will be the “Old Homosassa Heritage Museum” as grants and donations are attained.
+The committee has also teamed up with USF for the design of the new park.

 Donations can be made by check to the Homosassa Civic Club, P.O.
 Box 493, Homosassa, FL 34487.
 Please note on the check that it is for the Old Homosassa Heritage Park and Working Waterfront.